 These pests can find their way inside many different ways.
 They move inside through cracks and crevices in foundations and exterior walls or through vents.
 Hitchhiking their way inside of grocery bags, boxes, deliveries, pieces of used furniture, and electronics is one of their most common modes of transportation.
 German cockroaches also move freely through floors and walls using pipes, walls, and ducts as roadways.

 German cockroaches have a wide distribution and live and nest inside restaurants, grocery stores, food processing facilities, apartment buildings, schools, and our homes.
 They prefer damp dark areas that are near sources of food like kitchens, basements, bathrooms, and laundry rooms.
-Common spots to find German cockroaches include drawers, cabinets, spaces under sinks, behind large appliances, behind wooden molding, and behind wall voids.
+Common spots to find German cockroaches include drawers, cabinets, spaces under sinks, and behind large appliances, wooden molding, and wall voids.

-Are German Cockroaches Dangerous?
+Are German cockroaches dangerous?